Maknoob/ERAPI/README.md

 ## Contact

-For any inquiries or further information, please reach out via email at `hello@codingmak.com`.
+For any inquiries or further information, please reach out via email at `hello@codingmak.com` or open an issue in this repo.

 Thank you for your interest in the Elden Ring API project!
 Your feedback and suggestions are valuable to me as I continue to learn and develop my programming skills.